dmacrae99/bright-qt/README.md

-# bright-qt
+# sbacklight
-Qt application that can set the screen brightness for laptops on Linux
+Application that can set the screen brightness in linux.
+The application uses udev and will control the device based on the device found in "/sys/class/backlight"

+To install:
+	make

+For help:
+	sbacklight -h